Holo-Host/web-sdk/README.md

 const holo = new WebSdkApi(child);
 ```

-### `await WebSdkApi.connect({ chaperone_url, auth_form_customization }) -> WebSdkApi`
+### `await WebSdkApi.connect({ chaperone_url, authFormCustomization }) -> WebSdkApi`
 Connects to Chaperone and returns a client object.

 The `chaperone_url` and `auth_form_customization` options are both optional.
 The `auth_form_customization` options include:
 - `url` is the url of [chaperone](https://github.com/Holo-Host/chaperone), and is used to specify a development chaperone server.
 Normally should just be `null`.
 - `opts` is an object with the following fields each used for configuring the log in/sign-up screen:
-  - `app_name` (required)
+  - `appName` (required)
-  - `logo_url` (optional)
+  - `logoUrl` (optional)
-  - `info_link` (optional) shows an info button with the specified link next to the Joining Code field
+  - `infoLink` (optional) shows an info button with the specified link next to the Joining Code field
-  - `publisher_name` (optional) displays "published by X" underneath the log in/sign-up page header
+  - `publisherName` (optional) displays "published by X" underneath the log in/sign-up page header
-  - `anonymous_allowed` (optional) provides boolean value determining whether or not the hosted app allows anonymous/public use.
+  - `anonymousAllowed` (optional) (NOT IMPLEMENTED) provides boolean value determining whether or not the hosted app allows anonymous/public use.
 If false, the app will not be enabled and hosted for use until an agent has logged-in.
 If value is not provided, the value will default to true.
-  - `membrane_proof_server` (optional) is an object describing what server to contact in order to translate the Registration Code entered during sign up into a Membrane Proof suitable for Holochain ([Read more](https://github.com/Holo-Host/holo-nixpkgs/tree/develop/overlays/holo-nixpkgs/membrane-proof-service))
+  - `membraneProofServer` (optional) is an object describing what server to contact in order to translate the Registration Code entered during sign up into a Membrane Proof suitable for Holochain ([Read more](https://github.com/Holo-Host/holo-nixpkgs/tree/develop/overlays/holo-nixpkgs/membrane-proof-service))
     - `url` (required)
     - `payload` (optional; defaults to `undefined`) is an arbitrary value that will be passed to the registration server as additional information
-  - `skip_registration` (optional) if false or undefined, a registration code field is shown on the the sign up form.
-The behavior of this field depends on whether `membrane_proof_server `(above)` has been set.
+  - `skipRegistration` (optional) if false or undefined, a registration code field is shown on the the sign up form.
+The behavior of this field depends on whether `membraneProofServer `(above)` has been set.
 If `membrane_proof_server` is set, the registration code is sent to the membrane-proof server to exchange for a membrane proof.
 If `membrane_proof_server` is not set, the registration code entered is treated as a membrane proof itself and used directly in installing the happ.

 ```javascript
 const holo = await WebSdkApi.connect({